 In Lima, my representative discussed the details of my tour, and I met with the group I would be traveling with.
 I also had the opportunity to explore Lima in my own time, with optional activities, including a city tour, show, cooking class, biking tour, and more.

 Day 2 – Cusco

 Day two had me hopping on a flight from Lima to Cusco, where I was able to enjoy another free day of shopping and exploring.
+There are so many things to do in Cusco!
 There were more tours and classes available here, but the main reason for spending a day or two in Cusco was to acclimatize to the altitude.

 As we were ascending to such high altitudes, acclimatizing becomes essential to avoid altitude sickness.
 This allowed us to adjust to the change of environment instead of rushing in – there was no way I wanted to end up sick on my first few days!
 I had heard of many stories where trips were canceled due to altitude sickness becoming too much to bear.

 I was determined to reach the wonder of Machu Pichu, so I was happy to spend a day exploring Cusco and its sights.
 Believe me when I say that you’ll be glad you got a chance to experience this beautiful city.